signs of a happy african grey

 Keeping your bird healthy can help prevent problems like calcium deficiency, vitamin A and D deficiency, and respiratory infections.
 Give your bird plenty of socialization, exercise, toys, and treats.
 This will keep them occupied and help them bond with family members.
 A healthy diet will also ensure they’re getting the nutrients they need.

-See also How Long Can African Grey Parrots Live?
+See also African Grey Parrot Size

 Preening